mendoza-git/tealford/content/projects/_index.md

 ---
 title: Articles
-description: Embark on a journey through a handpicked selection of news that embody the essence of passion, simplicity, and creativity.
+description: Keep up to date with all the latest and greatest things in the tech world.
+Never stay out of the loop and keep evolving your business.
 ---